cuecue123/web-application/README.md

 		2. [passport-facebook](https://github.com/jaredhanson/passport-facebook) : which allows us to login and register via facebook
 		3. [password-hash](https://github.com/shaneGirish/bcrypt-nodejs) : using bcript-node.js to create password hash for local accounts.

-* Perform client side form validation using a JavaScript library
+* Perform client side form validation using a JavaScript library (3 points)
     * Client side form validation is check if the information the user send to the form is correct or not before they send the form to the server
     * if the information the user input is what the form required, show error message to the user and don't allow them to submit invalid information
     * We can implement this via javascript functions